Red Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 5-3.
+- The Red Sox have been the favorite twice in the last 10 games and lost both contests.

-- In their previous 10 matchups with a total posted by sportsbooks, the Red Sox and their opponents are 6-3-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Red Sox and their opponents are 6-3-1 when it comes to hitting the over.

 Red Sox Betting Records & Stats

-- The Red Sox have won in 12, or 50%, of the 24 contests they have been named as odds-on underdogs this year.
+- The Red Sox are 9-7 in games they were favored on the moneyline (winning 56.2% of those games).

-- Boston has a record of 3-3 when it's set as an underdog of +135 or more by sportsbooks this season.
+- Boston has an 8-6 record (winning 57.1% of its games) when it has played as moneyline favorites of -120 or shorter.

-- The Red Sox have an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.
+- The Red Sox have a 54.5% chance to win this game based on the moneyline's implied probability.

-- Boston and its opponents have gone over the total this season in 27 of its 41 opportunities.
+- Boston has played in 42 games with a set over/under, and have combined with its opponents to go over the total 28 times (28-13-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.